Codecademy/docs/content/html/concepts/semantic-html/semantic-html.md

 - Readability: Semantic HTML also makes the website’s source code easier to read for other web developers.

 - SEO: It improves the website SEO, or Search Engine Optimization, which is the process of increasing the number of people that visit a webpage.
-With better SEO, search engines are better able to identify the content of a website and weight the most important content appropriately.
+With better SEO, search engines are better able to identify the content of a website and weigh the most important content appropriately.